 The following paragraph is an extract from The Jubilee brochure - The Story of Kilmarnock (Barassie) Golf Club 1887 - 1937.

 "From 1932 till 1935 major reconstructive operations were carried out under the supervision of Professor R.H.
 Leitch, the green convener.
 The design of the course was strengthened and new features added with intent to abolish humdrum and heighten the interest of certain holes.
 Nature having conceived it her duty to make Barassie flat, the golf architect resolved that at least it should not be monotonous, even to the eye, and as the understudy of Nature he created miniature mountains and valleys - not solely for the purpose of providing new golf hazards but also to delight and refresh the eye.
 A feeling for beauty co-operated happily with art and science in the re-conditioning of Barassie."

 More recently, the club added nine new holes.
 These new holes, and nine from the original layout, now form the Barassie course, which is used for Open Championship Final Qualifying.
 The spare 9-hole course is now called the Hillhouse.
 Confused?
 Well there's only one thing for it, you'll need to play all 27 holes and you can do this in a number of ways, but we won't go into it here.

-This classic links course has everything - great conditioning, humps, hollows, undulations, blind shots, lightning fast greens and, above all, a great atmosphere.
-Whatever you do, don't rush past Kilmarnock (Barassie) on your way to play Royal Troon.
-Play here beforehand.
-You won't be disappointed.
+This classic links course has everything - great conditioning, humps, hollows, undulations, blind shots and lightning-fast greens.
+Whatever you do, don't rush past Kilmarnock on your way to play Royal Troon.

 I played in a four ball in November 2002 when the revised course layout had just been put in place.
 A new locker room had just been installed in the freshly decorated clubhouse and, all in all, the facilities off course were very good.